shreygandhi1990/Gencode-moonlighting/README.md

 1. To check number of added transcripts
            * If a biotype for a particular transcript was labelled as “NA” in Version n (Vn) and the same transcript had an assigned biotype (X)  in next Version (Vn+1), then we considered that the transcript has been added in next version.
 Table 3
 2. To check number of deleted transcripts
            * If a biotype for a particular transcript was assigned (X) in Version n (Vn) and the same transcript was labeled as “NA”  in next Version (Vn+1), then we considered that the transcript has been deleted in next version.
-Table 3.
+(Table 3)
 ![Table3] (https://github.com/vinodscaria/Gencode-moonlighting/blob/master/images/Picture1.png "Table Highlighting the addition and deletion of transcripts in each version")

 ## Switching of transcripts across versions (Mention commands/script)